stevleibelt/incubator/component/php/batch_job/README.md

     * split the amount of work into batches
     * start the right amount of jobs
 * everything is stored in queues
+* for version 1.1
     * event based to hook easy up extension:
         * implement a support for a "current processor list / process list"
         * implement a support for a "processor history list"

 ## Terms

 ### Batch

 * container for a batch of work
-* is arrayable
+* is arrayable (ArrayIterator|Traversable)
 * implements BatchInterface
 * contains:
     * id
-    * collection of queue item ids
+    * item_id[] - collection of queue item ids
     * size

 ### Processor / Worker / Job